All you need to know on why and where to hire a dedicated offshore software development team for your early-stage startup

 Imagine.
 You are in the middle of the Y Combinator startup program.
 You were working hard on your product idea for a couple of months already, but you’ve just realized that you must pivot.
 You are 100% confident that you need to develop this new disrupting product or feature in order to prove that your idea is worth the investment.
-And now you’ve got only one month to develop something completely new and present it in front of venture investors at the Demo Day.
+And now you’ve got only one month to develop something completely new and present it in front of venture investors at Demo Day.
 However, you lack technical expertise for this particular feature or product and need help.
 Don’t panic, as there’s a solution: to hire an offshore development team.

+Our answer is yes.
 But before we unveil all the secrets of successful hiring overseas, you need to consider the following important factors to survive and succeed in a dynamic environment of a startup:

 - Avoid conflicts between the co-founders, as those conflicts can ruin your startup at the very beginning.
-According to a research by Noam Wasserman, Harvard Business School professor, 65% of startups fail exactly because of that.
+According to research by Noam Wasserman, Harvard Business School professor, 65% of startups fail exactly because of that.

 - Get everything done quickly.
 The faster the product enters the market, the better it is for the startup.